FJORD & Tiger Strikes Asteroid: “A City(ies) That Walked” — The Form Review

 Plain sight: The or (an) Archigram Space Program.

-2. Who would be this exhibition’s parents?
-What might it’s children look like?
+2. Who would be this exhibition's parents?
+What might its children look like?

 Parents: Peter Cook, David Greene, Warren Chalk, Dennis Crompton, Ron Herron and Michael Webb.
 Plus big ups to Theo Crosby.

-Children: This is an interesting point to pursue and perhaps most pivotal to the exhibit due to the show being minded on parent/children’s relationships.
-These children should be noted.
-The artists in the show represent some of the parents’ children, pupils or illegitimate offspring.
-These are alphabetically surnamely: Ricky Allman, Elizabeth Blau, Jacob Feige, Cooper Holoweski, Greg Kalliche, Todd Keyser, Justin Michelll, Letha Wilson, Kevin Zucker and the Artist as Tourist Collective consisting of (Ann Cleary, Brigid McCaffrey, Jane Parrott, Jess Perlitz and Jessica Segall).
+These children are Ricky Allman, Elizabeth Blau, Jacob Feige, Cooper Holoweski, Greg Kalliche, Todd Keyser, Justin Michelll, Letha Wilson, Kevin Zucker and the Artist as Tourist Collective consisting of Ann Cleary, Brigid McCaffrey, Jane Parrott, Jess Perlitz and Jessica Segall.
 Not exhibited, Sarah Oppenheimer.

 3. Describe one moment in this exhibition.